 The Barrie/Innisfil area constitutes a sub-region of the South Georgian Bay/Muskoka region established through the Ontario Energy Board's regional planning process.

-Current status: An Integrated Regional Resource Plan (IRRP) is underway for this sub-region.
+Current status: An Integrated Regional Resource Plan (IRRP) has been released for the Barrie/Innisfil sub-region.

 How to get involved

-Broader community outreach activities, including the formation of a regional Local Advisory Committee (LAC) will be in Q2/Q3 2016.
+Broader community outreach activities, including the formation of a regional Local Advisory Committee (LAC) will be in early 2017.

 Subscribe to receive updates on regional planning initiatives, including the opening of the LAC application process, for the Barrie/Innisfil area.